Original Virginia-class submarine illustration becomes a customized fund-raising tool

 Classic illustration can be effective fund-raising, awareness tool for your Virginia-class group

 As the first of the new Virginia-class (SSN-774) submarines sailed into action, All Hands magazine introduced the vessels in its celebration of 100 years of submariners service.
-I was honored to illustrate the Virginia-class sub for that issue’s pull-out poster.
+I was honored to have my illustration of the Virginia-class grace that issue’s center spread.

-The original illustration has been reproduced in magazines and newspapers.
+The original illustration has been reproduced many times in magazines and newspapers.
 A support group for the USS Texas commissioned a customized print (shown above) to help raise funds for that crew.

-I’m currently accepting commissions for new customized illustrations of any of the Virginia-class subs for bulk print runs.
+I’m currently accepting commissions for customized bulk print runs for any of the Virginia-class subs.
 The prints can be customized in a number of ways, from adding the badge of the particular submarine to customizing the subhead, introductory text, and some of the text blocks.

 A customized print commemorating a specific Virginia-class sub can be a great way to raise funds in support of that particular crew.
 Crew members, their families, and friends can all appreciate this print, which honors the dedicated service of our submariners as well as celebrates the engineering triumphs that enable our American naval forces to protect our country in waters here and abroad.